-Mobile IKEv2 VPN clients do not inherit the domain name suffix specified in the Network DNS server settings on the Firebox.
+In Fireware v12.8.x or lower, Mobile IKEv2 clients do not inherit the domain name suffix specified in the Network DNS server settings on the Firebox.
 To specify a domain suffix for VPN clients, you have these options:

 - Option 1 — Create a custom script for Active Directory GPO deployment.
 For more information, see How can I create and deploy custom IKEv2 and L2TP VPN profiles for Windows computers? in the WatchGuard Knowledge Base.